ONC Staff Profile

 Senior Staff Scientist, Science Services

-Fabio is originally from Brazil but also holds a Spanish citizenship.
+Fabio holds multiple citizenship (Brazil, Spain and Canada).
 He earned a PhD in Biological Oceanography from the University of Hawaii at Manoa and a Master's degreee in the same field from the University of Sao Paulo in Brazil.
 His research focuses on investigating the vast biological diversity that inhabits the ocean’s seafloor (marine benthos).
 As a benthic ecologist he has specialized on deep-sea habitats, particularly submarine canyons, which are often hotspots of biodiversity and biomass, harbouring countless life forms that include almost all phyla of the animal kingdom.
-Crustaceans, molluscs, cold-water corals, and numerous bottom fish species are of particular interest as they are targeted by commercial fisheries.
-He is interested in understanding the environmental constraints that promote the occurrence of these biodiversity hotspots in the ocean floor to help protect communities that may eventually be threatened by human activities such as fishing, oil and gas exploitation, seafloor mining and pollution, and also by climate change.
-As an outcome from Fabio's PhD research, a 10,500 hectare marine reserve (Hikurangi Marine Reserve) was created in the waters surrounding Kaikoura Submarine Canyon in New Zealand, one of the most productive deep-sea benthic habitats described to date.
-All exploitation activities such as fishing, mining, oil and gas exploration are now off limits in the Hikurangi nature sanctuary.
-Fabio has also accumulated over 18 years of seagoing experience and has participated in research cruises off Antarctica, New Zealand, Hawaii, Brazil, Norway, Canada and Spain.
+Crustaceans, molluscs, cold-water corals, and numerous bottom fish species are of particular interest as they are targeted by deep-water commercial fisheries.
+He is interested in understanding the environmental constraints that promote the occurrence of these biodiversity hotspots in the ocean floor.
+In addition, to address the potential impacts of human activities such as deep-sea fishing, ocean deoxygenation, and climate change on these biodiversity oases.
+Fabio has accumulated nearly 20 years of seagoing experience and has participated in research cruises off Antarctica, New Zealand, Hawaii, Brazil, Norway, Canada and Spain.
 His experience at sea also includes diving in manned submersibles as deep as 1,000 m in submarine canyons off Hawaii.